 This often creates confusion when it comes to choosing the right storage temperature for your bottles.

-Things change if you also want to bring wines at serving temperature.
-Not only reds and whites are served at different temperatures, but the storage temperature typically differs from the serving temperature.
-Let’s have a detailed look at things.
+Not only are reds and whites served at different temperatures, but the storage temperature typically differs from the serving temperature.

 Red Wine Serving Temperatures

-If you don’t have a wine fridge able to keep your beverage at this temperature, either chill the wine for 30 minutes in your standard fridge if you stored it at room temperature, or warm it up for half an hour if it was kept in the refrigerator.
+If you don’t have a wine fridge to keep your wine at this temperature, either chill the wine for 30 minutes in your standard fridge (if you stored it at room temperature), or warm it up for half an hour if it was kept in the refrigerator.

-On the contrary of the red, white wine tastes better when chill.
-White wine is often refreshing, frequently used in wine coolers and cocktails, and pairs beautifully with many light dishes.
+White wine is often refreshing, frequently used in cocktails, and pairs beautifully with many light dishes.

-White wine must be served at temperatures from 49°F to 55°F.
+White wine should be served at temperatures from 45°F to 55°F.

 Rosé wine must be served at the same temperature.